wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 - We agree to establish the best method of communication for our group that's inclusive and takes into account everybody's individual needs.

-## Lab 3: Ethics
+## Week 3 Lab 3: Ethics

 *TO DISCUSS: We had the pre-lab activity of the contribution document, so will be changing this for the agreement.
 The students, at the moment, have to submit their group agreement before Lab 3.
-Do we get them to append it in this lab and change it to Lab 4 (this will then impact on when we are able to contact the groups before the deadline)?
+We have an activity in Lab 5 to allocate tasks for the proposal  Do we get them to append it in this lab and change it to Lab 4 (this will then impact on when we are able to contact the groups before the deadline)?
 Or do we have it as a separate activity and they do it for their own records (and we can ask for it if we need)?
-Or do we adapt the group agreement in Lab 2 so they do the tasks at that point, and it's uploaded as a whole document?
-Latter might be the best, and we can provide them with a checklist of the tasks across the whole project then.*
+Or do we adapt the group agreement in Lab 2 so they do the tasks at that point, and it's uploaded as a whole document?*

+**ANOTHER THING TO DISCUSS: One thing we could do, is we could develop a template 'contribution document' which has two sections - one for tasks for the group proposal (Lab 2 (submitted by Lab 3) and then tasks for the wider project (Lab 5).
+Perhaps one agreed contribution document is submitted per group by end of Week 6 (reading week) whereas the group agreement is submitted individually?**

 ---

 Key resources:

 [Lab 3 slides](https://gla-my.sharepoint.com/:p:/g/personal/ashley_robertson_glasgow_ac_uk/EbWz1Exy2QlJrFW3kMmXfGIBs2vnPWFCVE0te7s4IAj7uw?e=0s3wd0)

+**TO DISCUSS: Do we include any of this information (e.g. activity 3) as a word doc or is it okay in here as is?**

 ---